Introduction

 - Professional Finish: A quality application results in a smooth, even finish free of imperfections, enhancing your vehicle’s overall appeal and demonstrating craftsmanship.

-- Layering: Apply multiple thin coats rather than one thick layer.
-This method improves drying and adhesion, minimizing runs and sags.
+- Layering: Apply multiple thin coats rather than one thick layer for improved drying and adhesion, minimizing runs and sags.

 - Adequate Curing: Allow each layer sufficient time to cure.
 Although this may extend the process, it ensures strong bonding and enhances durability.